 Using an email newsletter to grow your blog audience

 One of the best forms of blog promotion isn’t to other audiences, but to your own (over time).
-An email newsletter is the most powerful way to keep existing readers engaged with the work you’re doing and one of the things you should set up as soon as you start a blog.
+An email newsletter is the most powerful way to keep existing readers engaged with the work you’re doing and one of the things you should set up immediately.

 Building your email list can be relatively simple, too.
 Place a signup form within your posts and across key pages of your site.
 I use a tool I love, called ConvertKit, to manage the 150,000+ email subscribers I now have on my blog, but Mailchimp is the best free email marketing tool to get started with.